Kayaking: Diving

 Kayak diving is a type of recreational diving where the divers paddle to a diving site in a kayak carrying all their gear to the place they want to dive.
 The range can be up to several kilometres along the coastline from the launching point to a place where access would be difficult from the shore, although the sea is sheltered.
 It is a considerably cheaper alternative to using a powered boat, as well as combining the experience of sea kayaking at the same time.
 Kayak diving gives the diver independence from dive boat operators, while allowing dives at sites which are too far to comfortably swim, but are sufficiently sheltered.

 Fishing

-Kayak fishing is fishing from a kayak.
-The kayak has long been a means of transportation and a stealth means of approaching easily spooked fish, such as cobia and flounder.
+Kayak fishing is fishing from a kayak, long a means of transportation and stealthily approaching easily spooked fish, such as cobia and flounder.
 Kayak fishing has gained popularity in recent times due to its broad appeal as an environmentally friendly and healthy method of transportation, as well as its relatively low cost of entry compared to motorized boats.
 In addition, kayaks allow greater access by their ability to operate in shallow water, getting in and out along the shoreline, and having the ability to get away from the crowds to find a more solitary environment where boats may not have the ability to do so.